atomistic-machine-learning/field_schnet/README.md

 MD related data (such as forces, properties and velocities) are stored in an hdf5 file (`<simulation_dir>/simulation.hdf5`).

-In general, data can be extracted using the `HDF5Loader` utility provided with SchNetPack (`schnetpack.md.utils.hdf5_data`).
+In general, data can be extracted using the `HDF5Loader` utility of SchNetPack (`schnetpack.md.utils.hdf5_data`).
-Here we provide the script `field_schnet_extract_hdf5.py` which can be used to convert the sampled structures to XYZ-format
+For comvenience, we provide the script `field_schnet_extract_hdf5.py` which can be used to convert the sampled structures to XYZ-format
 ```
 field_schnet_extract_hdf5.py <simulation_dir>/simulation.hdf5 <xyz_directory>